-There are many ways we work to protect your safety while you are in the hospital.
+There are many ways we work to protect your safety while you are at Kingston Health Sciences Centre.
 While many of our patient safety activities take place behind the scenes, there are some that you will see in action while you are here.

 The most important thing we all can do to prevent infection is to wash our hands regularly.
 We post our hand-hygiene compliance rates in all of our patient care units so you can see how we are doing.
 If someone enters your room and doesn't wash their hands, feel free to remind them to do so.
 For more information, visit our hand hygiene page.